-Failure to Register/Withdrawal.
+Failure to Register/Withdrawal

-Students who fail to register for a required semester or who voluntarily withdraw from the program without a leave of absence are considered to have withdrawn from their program.
-Such students must make formal application and go through the entire admission process if they wish to reenter the program at a later date.
+Students who fail to register for a regular semester without a leave of absence are considered to have withdrawn from their program.
+Such students must make a formal application and go through the entire admission process if they wish to reenter the program at a later date.